waltert0194/Networking/README.md

 Files Included:

 server.c
      : A threaded TCP server that can handle multiple clients at once.
+The output file is given a timestamp.

 client.c
      : A client that reads data from a file line by line and sends it